Toby@ToyTuning.com

 Toby@ToyTuning.com replied to andre's topic in Lifestyle General

 Hi there, The performance stock for stock is quite noticeable although the NA variants are pretty nippy for what they are.
 We used to own an SR many years ago and converted it to 4efte which is the stock GT/Glanza engine.
 Being turbo they have a lot of potential over the NA.
 With regards to insurance groups most companies grade them as a 14 although this does vary from place to place.
 Shop around and see the best you can find, from experience Elephant are pretty good although we now have trade insurance.
-We have a few more on route as well as the cheaper GT's so if you need any help then do -
+We have a few more on route as well as the cheaper GT's so if you need any help then don't hesitate to ask.
+Many of the members on here are pretty helpful and I'm sure you can find a wealth of information.
+Kind Regards, Toby@ Toy Tuning -

 Everyone needs a Turbonator!